ypid/ansible-packages/README.md

 order of hundreds (to keep it generic), you would probably mess up your Ansible inventory and your configuration would be distributed over hundreds of files.
-Also this approach would not be practical because seeing all those package groups which apply for a given hosts is not easy to understand when you just want the big picture of software installed on this host.
+Also this approach would not be practical because seeing all those package groups which apply for a given host is not easy to understand when you just want the big picture of software installed on this host.
 Therefore this role puts its focus on packages, groups of packages and classes of hosts while allowing to overwrite package names to match the